Hicks robs Ramos of grand slam in return from DL

-NEW YORK (AP) — Yankees center fielder Aaron Hicks returned from the disabled list Tuesday and robbed Tampa Bay's Wilson Ramos of a first-inning grand slam.
+NEW YORK (AP) — New York Yankees center fielder Aaron Hicks returned from the disabled list Tuesday and robbed Tampa Bay's Wilson Ramos of a first-inning grand slam.

 Playing for the first time since Sept.
 2, Hicks leaped at the 385-foot sign in right-center and got his glove above the wall.
 He squeezed the webbing tight, preventing the ball from popping out, and limited Ramos to a sacrifice fly.
 That was the only run given up in the inning by rookie Jordan Montgomery, who had allowed the Rays to load the bases with no outs.